Barton Myers

-Barton Myers (born November 6, 1934) is an American architect and president of Barton Myers Associates Inc. in Santa Barbara, California.
-With a career spanning more than 40 years, Myers is a fellow of the American Institute of Architects and was a member of the Ontario Association of Architects while working in Canada earlier in his career.
+Barton Myers (November 6, 1934 – August 11, 2026) was an American architect and president of Barton Myers Associates Inc. in Santa Barbara, California.
+With a career spanning more than 40 years, Myers was a fellow of the American Institute of Architects and was a member of the Ontario Association of Architects while working in Canada earlier in his career.

 Early life

-Born in Norfolk, Virginia, Myers is a descendant of Moses Myers, a businessman who was the first permanent Jewish settler in Norfolk, Virginia.
+Born in Norfolk, Virginia, Myers was a descendant of Moses Myers, a businessman who was the first permanent Jewish settler in Norfolk, Virginia.
 The Federal style townhouse, which he built in Norfolk, later became and is now the Moses Myers House/Chrysler Museum of Art, and Myers has served as an Advisory Committee Board Member to the museum since 1999.

-His grandfather (also named Barton Myers, 1853-1927) was a former Mayor of Norfolk, Virginia, and served on the board of the Jamestown Exposition in 1907.
+His grandfather (also named Barton Myers, 1853–1927) was a former Mayor of Norfolk, Virginia, and served on the board of the Jamestown Exposition in 1907.
 In 2007, the Chrysler Museum of Art mounted an exhibition about his significant contributions to Norfolk, Virginia at the Moses Myers House.

 Myers graduated from the United States Naval Academy at Annapolis, Maryland, and served as a jet fighter pilot for five years in the United States Air Force, based first in the western United States and then (for three years) in the United Kingdom.
 He attended architecture courses at Oxford and at Cambridge University, and returned to the United States to study architecture.
 He received his Master of Architecture degree from the University of Pennsylvania and subsequently worked with Louis Kahn from 1964 to 1966.